okdistribute/datpy/README.md

 ## API

-#### DatAPI
+#### Dat

-`DatAPI` is a class that binds to a remote Dat via the http API.
-This is suitable for datasets that fit in memory.
+`Dat` is a class that binds to a Dat on your hard drive.
+Datasets are loaded streaming from the filesystem into python's memory.

 For very large datasets and for code in production, please refer to the [dat commandline documentation](https://github.com/maxogden/dat/blob/master/docs/cli-usage.md) for stable and memory-safe interaction.